About Notifications and Prior Authorizations

 Essential Information to Initiate an Authorization

 If the PA request has Essential Information, the PA request will be processed.
 If Essential Information on a PA request is missing, incorrect, or illegible, a decision to approve or deny cannot be made.
 We will return the request to the requesting provider with an explanation of why the submitted request was not processed as submitted and include instruction to resubmit the PA request with complete Essential Information.
-A complete request form includes the following Essential Information:Member Name Member Number Member Date of Birth Ordering Provider Service Provider Name National Provider Identifier (NPI) Tax Identification Number (TIN) Date of Service Current Procedural Terminology (CPT), Healthcare Common Procedure Coding System (HCPCS)Quantity of service units requested based on the CPT, HCPCS, or CDT requested.
+A complete request form includes the following Essential Information:Member Name Member Number Member Date of Birth Ordering Provider Rendering Provider Name Rendering Provider and/or Facility National Provider Identifier (NPI) Rendering Provider and/or Facility Tax Identification Number (TIN) Date of Service Current Procedural Terminology (CPT), Healthcare Common Procedure Coding System (HCPCS)Quantity of service units requested based on the CPT, HCPCS, or CDT requested Additional information preferred: Provider and/or Facility Mailing Addresses

 Complete Authorization Requests

 An authorization request must include all information/documents required to make and establish a medical or functional necessity determination.
 Utilization Management staff receive current clinical via fax, phone, or confidential voice mail from the requesting provider, attending physician, facility personnel or access to a facility-specific electronic medical record.
 In addition, online requests for outpatient prior authorization require clinical information attachment prior to submission.
-In order to apply the appropriate medical policy and make a decision, the following clinical information from the past 12 months (but not limited to) must be submitted: Office and hospital records A history of the presenting problem A history of previous medical management Physical exam results Diagnostic testing results Treatment plans and progress notes and prognosis Patient psychosocial history Information on consultations with the treating practitioner Evaluations from other health care practitioners and providers Operative and pathological reports Rehabilitation evaluations Patient characteristics and information Information from responsible family members or caregivers Community resources for discharge planning and follow up care Any other information deemed necessary to facilitate the decision-making process.
+In order to apply the appropriate medical policy and make a decision, the following clinical information from the past 12 months (but not limited to) must be submitted: Servicing Provider Information, including mailing address, individual and/or group National Provider Identifier (NPI), Tax Identification Number (TIN) Rationale for Out-of-Network Services Office and hospital records A history of the presenting problem A history of previous medical management Physical exam results Diagnostic testing results Treatment plans and progress notes and prognosis Patient psychosocial history Information on consultations with the treating practitioner Evaluations from other health care practitioners and providers Operative and pathological reports Rehabilitation evaluations Patient characteristics and information Information from responsible family members or caregivers Community resources for discharge planning and follow up care Any other information deemed necessary to facilitate the decision-making process.

 In addition to the above, the following information is collected specific to behavioral health authorizations: Level of functioning, including an ability to perform activities of daily living Presence of suicidal or homicidal ideations Mental status assessment; and Participation in the milieu.